-The Computational and Information Systems Laboratory (CISL) provides large computing resources for university researchers in atmospheric, oceanic, and related sciences.
+The Computational and Information Systems Laboratory (CISL) provides large computing resources for university researchers and NCAR scientists in atmospheric, oceanic, and related sciences.
 To access these supercomputers, storage systems, and other resources, users must apply for allocations, which NCAR makes available through several facilities.

 To better manage the resources available to the various CISL user communities, new allocation and accounting procedures were rolled out to coincide with the new NWSC requests.
-These new procedures make it easier for users to request and track their resource usage and to help support their associated data management plans.
+The procedures make it easier for users to request and track their resource usage and to help support their associated data management plans.

 Allocations generally are required for access to the HPC, data analysis, visualization, and storage systems that CISL manages.
 Access to data collections via the Research Data Archive, Community Data Portal, and Earth System Grid may require separate registration for access to some data sets, but allocations are not required.

 The Climate Simulation Laboratory (CSL) is CISL’s premier opportunity for researchers seeking high-performance computing and data storage systems to support extremely demanding, high-profile climate simulations.
 These long-running simulations typically require millions of core-hours to complete and usually produce many terabytes of model output that must be stored for analysis and comparison with other simulations and with observations.

 Eligibility.
 Researchers must have funding from NSF awards to address the climate-related questions for which they are requesting CSL allocations.
 CSL requests must satisfy additional eligibility criteria for use of this facility.

 NCAR provides computing resources to the university community for investigations that are beyond the scope of university computing centers.
 University researchers have access to Yellowstone and CISL’s analysis, visualization, and storage systems.
 See the University allocations page for details.